 We visited Valpolicella, a wine region in the north-east of Italy, north of the romantic town of Verona, in May on our European wine tour.
 It was one of the highlights of the trip, full of wonderful characters, beautiful views and amazing wine.

 Valpolicella wine region received DOC status in 1968.
 It is influenced by the Lissini Mountains in the north and by the Lake Garda in the west, the biggest lake in Italy.
 The best vineyards and the best producers are on hillsides in three famous valleys: Negrar, Marano and Fumane.

 The Vincarta selection from Valpolicella

 We found a winery, run by women, that we thought was fantastic: Piccoli.
 They are passionate about high-quality winemaking but with a modern and ambitious approach.
 Truly a hidden treasure.
-We are the only people importing their wine into the UK and we have four lovely choices:
+We are the only people importing their wine into the UK and we have two lovely choices:

 - 2008 Amarone della Valpolicella Monte La Parte Selection.
 Our favourite Amarone and their special selection.

 - 2013 Valpolicella Superiore Rocolo.
 A beautifully-made and rather special Valpolicella.